Italy earthquake: A country in mourning begins burying the dead

 "Faith is difficult.
 But faith shows us how to start again, with your feet on the ground and your face towards heaven."

-The bishop led Holy Communion and blessed the dead, waving incense over their coffins, as mourners signed the cross.
+The bishop led Holy Communion and blessed the dead, waving incense over their coffins as mourners signed the cross.

-Italian Prime Minister Matteo Renzi and President Sergio Mattarella arrived at the funeral, the latter after visiting Amatrice, a town reduced to rubble where the vast majority of deaths occurred.

-The President met with mourners and consoled them.
-He also visited an emergency camp in Accumoli and Pescara del Tronto, CNN Affiliate RAI reported, on what was declared a national day of mourning.
+Italian Prime Minister Matteo Renzi and President Sergio Mattarella attended the the funeral, meeting with mourners and consoling them, making sure to reach each and every family on what was declared a national day of mourning.

 Aftershocks continue